Select Language : English Japanese

 Environment

-Achieving Carbon Neutrality for a Green and Sustainable Future
+Achieving Net-Zero for a Green and Sustainable Future

 Public expectations for environmental protection are growing along with the responsibilities of ICT companies for engaging in these activities.
-We are pursuing a multifaceted approach focused on the three themes of promoting a decarbonized society; developing a closed-loop society; and co-existing with nature, including the preservation of biodiversity.
-We therefore established and announced the Environmental Statement and Eco Strategy 2030.
+We have established and announced our Environmental Statement and New Environmental Goals and are pursuing a multifaceted approach focused on the three themes of promoting a decarbonized society; developing a closed-loop society; and co-existing with nature, including the preservation of biodiversity.

-In March 2021, we reviewed the Eco Strategy 2030 to respond to a rapidly changing global environment and accompanying social conditions and set specific goals and initiatives for decarbonization.
-In addition to reducing the environmental impact of our own business activities, we will contribute to reducing the environmental impact of society as a whole while aiming to achieve both solutions to environmental problems and economic development.
+In March 2024, we renewed the previously established Eco Strategy 2030 as the New Environmental Goals to respond to a rapidly changing global environment and accompanying social conditions.
+These updated goals strengthen various targets, including achieving carbon neutrality by fiscal 2030*1 and net-zero by fiscal 2040*2.
+Along with reducing the environmental impact of our own business activities, we are also committed to reducing environmental impact across our supply chain and society as a whole, striving to achieve both solutions to environmental challenges and sustainable economic development.

 • Targeted SDGs